 A lot of villages and towns in the Axarquia have weekly markets on a fixed day where bargain hunters can buy the most delicious locally grown fresh fruit & vegetables.
 At the colorful and lively street market each vendor has a fixed spot.
 Some villages also have regular flea markets which are usually held in the summer months during the fiestas.
 We usually go to Caleta de Velez on Saturdays and Torre del Mar on Thursdays.
-Sometimes we also explore the flea market held in Nerja every Sunday (so called Rastro in Spanish).
+Sometimes we also explore the flea market held in Algarrobo on Saturday or Nerja every Sunday (so called Rastro in Spanish).

 Most of the market stalls offer a variety of fresh products including vegetables, fruits, nuts, olives, herbs & spices, flowers & plants, etc. Furthermore you will find craft stalls selling jewelry, pottery, ceramics and many other creative products.
 Other products you will find are clothes from all over the world, watches, handbags, shoes, luggage, sunglasses, kitchen items, CDs, linens & towels and seasonal products such as blankets and swimwear.